 - Lead (and/or recruit volunteers) to present weekly Story for All Ages connected to that day's theme.

 - Lead (or recruit volunteer facilitators) for "Arts & Exploration" (ages Kindergarten through 3rd Grade) during Sunday Services following the Story for All Ages.

-- Plan activities throughout the year (including summer) for children, youth, and/or parents and/or multigenerational events—such as spiritual growth opportunities, community-building social events, and social action projects.
+- Plan activities throughout the year (including summer) for children, youth, and/or parents and/or multigenerational events--such as spiritual growth opportunities, community-building social events, and social justice projects.

 - Direct oversight (and/or delegation/supervision of volunteer leaders) for youth programming, including youth group and Coming of Age curriculum.